 Ramosch and a Dutch Conductor

-The village of Ramosch and its nearby hamlets of Vnà, Seraplana, Griosch and Raschvella in Lower Engadin (Unterengadin, canton of Graubünden) lies amidst centuries-old terraces for arable farming (see also under nature).
+The village of Ramosch and the hamlets of Vnà, Seraplana, Griosch and Raschvella in Lower Engadin (Unterengadin, canton of Graubünden) are situated amidst centuries-old terraces for arable farming (see also under nature).

-The Romanesque predecessor of St. Florian’s Church was destroyed in the Schwabenkrieg in 1499 and rebuilt shortly afterwards by Bernhard von Puschlav, who was active in the region (among others in Scuol and Tschlin).
+The Romanesque predecessor of the St. Florian’s Church was destroyed in the Schwabenkrieg (Engadinerkrieg/Schweizerkrieg) in 1499 and rebuilt shortly afterwards by Bernhard von Puschlav, who was active in the region (among others in Scuol and Tschlin).

-The villa Mengelberg and the chapel from 1920 are reminders of the stay of the Dutch conductor Willem Mengelberg (1871-1951).
+The villa Mengelberg and the chapel from 1920 are reminders of the estate of the Dutch conductor Willem Mengelberg (1871-1951).

 He built the chapel out of gratitude for the neutrality of Switzerland and the Netherlands in the First World War.